 Inferring casual networks in planets can be done using many techniques oijoijoijwords General idea of causality from the book

 The goal of causal inference is to discover whether the behavior of some node X causes the behavior of some node Y to change.
 If an increase in X’s value causes Y’s value to increase, then removing X from the network will prevent Y’s value from increasing.
-The value of X can also be manipulated in order to control the value of Y. In our context nodes X and Y are genes and their behaviors are expression values, but these ideas are also applicable in many other contexts such as economic market prediction, social network behavior analysis, or Internet traffic prediction.
+The value of X can also be manipulated in order to control the value of Y. Further, there may be several causal factors X1, 2, … Xk influencing Y some positively and some negatively.
+In our context nodes the Xs and Y are genes and their behaviors are expression values, but these ideas are also applicable in many other contexts such as ecological networks and so on..

-Causal links may be detected experimentally by manipulating the behavior of a node and observing its effects on the network by performing: Experiments exploring the effects of multiple different conditions on X in relation to Y. Directionality will not be able to be inferred directly from these experiments, but external information can be used (in the genomic context X could be a “transcription factor” where Y is not).
+Causal links may be detected experimentally by

+1. Mutation: manipulating the behavior of a node (a particular gene in our case) and observing its effects on the network by performing:

 Experiments that excite the behavior of X.

 Experiments that depress the behavior of X.

+2. Time Series: Causal links may also be inferred by

-Experiments that perturb the network and then measure the behaviors of X and Y with closely spaced time points.
+Experiments that change the condition of an organism and then measure the behaviors of X and Y with closely spaced time points.

+3. Steady State: General correlations can be found from experiments that change the condition of an organism and wait for the steady state.
+Effectively this is a degenerate case of the time series.

-Overview of data types available (steady state, knockout, overexpression, and time series). -- Do we want to have a blerb about what the data looks like here or will this audience be familiar enough with that where it is fine?
+Overview of data types available (steady state, knockout, overexpression, and time series). -- Do we want to have a blurb about what the data looks like here or will this audience be familiar enough with that where it is fine?
+[Just a short description would help]

 There are four basic types of experimental data available for use in gene network inference: Steady state, knockout, overexpression, and time series.
 Steady state data is a measurement taken after a perturbation is introduced to the network, and the network is allowed to settle into a “steady state” where the expression values of the genes have stopped changing.
 [Do we want an example here?]
 Knockout data is where a gene is removed from the organism.
+[Sometimes the knockout is the only perturbation.]
 Then a perturbation is introduced to this new gene network, and the results are compared to data that did not have the gene knocked out.
 Overexpression is similar to knockout data, except that instead of removing a gene, it is locked into a state of constantly being excited.
 A time-series experiment is when a perturbation is introduced to a network, such as in a steady-state experiment, but instead of waiting for the network to settle data is recorded at multiple time points until the network reaches a steady state.
-[Could add a sentence about how we can infer causality from each of these if we want]
+[Could add a sentence about how we can infer causality from each of these if we want] [Not needed but thanks]

 Different tools (list with one sentence summary including the data types it works well with) There are many different tools available for gene network inference, encompassing a wide variety of theoretical approaches.
 Each of these tools uses a different approach to extract information from different data types.
 The basic idea behind all of these algorithms is to examine each possible edge between each pair of genes and give it a score, then rank those edges and select some number of the highest scored edges.

 [Maybe these should go in a table?]
+No I like the prose, but they should be associated with ready they are for mutation, time series, or steady state.